tgood13/tipcalculatorApp/README.md

 ## Notes

+- Current version of the app is created for iPhone 8 model

 - I had one particularly troubling issue where the build would fail after deleting an outlet created by control-dragging an item from the storyboard to the view controller.
 I fixed this by right-clicking the storyboard and removing the reference to the item.